Best eco-friendly Christmas gifts

 The planet may not be top of your Christmas list, but it needs your help.
 Despite government declaring a climate emergency, we haven't yet seen any real action.

 So be kind to the planet this Christmas by making a donation to Friends of the Earth, either for yourself or as a gift to a loved one.
-You'll be helping make sure real action is taken to protect our planet next year.
+And if you donate via our Plant for the Planet scheme, we'll send you a beautiful houseplant.

 3. Liforme yoga mats

-This Christmas, Liforme will donate 5% from each sale of its Purple Earth and White Magic ranges of mats to Friends of the Earth.
+Liforme will donate 3% from each sale of its Purple Earth Mats to Friends of the Earth.

 Planet-friendly Christmas trees